jimlambrt/boundary-ldap-example/README.md

 # now, read that acct info and you'll see that it's a member of the "Scientists"
 # managed group

-boundary auth-methods read <ldap-account-id for einstein>
+boundary accounts read <ldap-account-id for einstein>

 # now connect to one of the existing boundary targets using einstein's auth-token